 Make checks payable to Des Moines University.

 On the application, indicate names of three people who will submit a letter of recommendation appraising your potential to succeed in the Des Moines University master’s degree program.
-Letter writers must complete and submit the letter of recommendation form along with the letter.
-Recommenders can return the form and letter to the applicant in an envelope signed across the seal.
 Letters must be on letterhead and come from professors who have given you a grade in a course on your transcript.